 Away from my School life I of course enjoy taking part in and watching many different Sports.
 My favourite Sports are Football, Rugby and Cricket and I am an avid Chelsea fan!
 I keep myself fit and healthy through cycling and chasing after my twin girls!
 I also enjoy reading sporting biographies to gain an insight into the minds of top sportsmen and sportswomen.

 I am Mrs Basilico, the SENCO of Bullers Wood School For Boys.

 I am Italian with a First Class degree in English Language and Literature.
 I started my career as a teacher in 1997 teaching Italian to professionals and then I moved into the secondary school system.
-I am a teacher with 20 years’ experience.
-My experience varies from teaching Modern foreign languages to English Language and Literature.
-I was EAL coordinator before moving to Bullers Wood School for Boys.
+I am a teacher with 20 years’ experience, my experience varies from teaching Modern foreign languages to English Language and Literature.
+I was an EAL coordinator before moving to Bullers Wood School for Boys.

 In my spare time, I enjoy running and listening to music, going to the theatre and museums.

 In my opinion, the teaching profession remains the noblest of all professions; with one of the most rewarding moments of my career proving this: when a student said to me” Thank you Miss, for not giving up on me”.

 Teacher of Art & DT & Food technology